 Yesterday I was 25.
 Today I’m 26.

 Not a great start to the day.
-At least, it doesn’t sound great.
+It doesn’t sound great, anyway.

-In most cases it’s a stupid question because we don’t feel ourselves slide from one year to the next.
+It’s a silly question because we don’t feel ourselves slide from one year to the next.

 We don’t feel ourselves changing.